sharanmsd/vinirepo/README.md

-this is my readme file[srininvasan]
+this is my readme file[srininvasan karthick]